Retford Golf Course - Health & Safety Information

-- Between the 2nd green and 3rd tee, and also between the 9th and 10th holes, there is a narrow foot bridge.
-Buggy drivers must take extreme care when crossing, due to the narrowness of the bridge.
+- 3rd hole: A narrow foot bridge leads to this hole.
+Buggy drivers must take extreme care when crossing due to the narrow width of the bridge.

 - 7th hole: A bell has been placed adjacent to the green.
 Please ring this bell when leaving the green to notify following golfers that the hole is clear.

 - 12th hole: There is a bell situated to the left of the fairway.
 Please ring this bell when all of your party is clear to notify the following group that it is clear to play.

 - 13th hole: There is a deep pond.
 In case of incident, a life belt can be found nearby and warning signs are present.

-- 15th hole: There is a bell situated to the right of the fairway.
+- 15th hole: There is a bell situated to the left of the fairway.
 Please ring this bell when all of your party is clear, to notify the following group that it is clear to play.